gheorghitamutu/CDP2023/README.md

 - [Homework 02 ReadMe MD](Homework02/docs/ReadMe.md)
 - [Homework 02 ReadMe PDF](Homework02/docs/ReadMe.pdf)

-      Web PubSub has been disabled (anonymous websockets connections) in order not to generate any costs.

-      StockTickerAPI has been disabled in order not to generate any costs.

-      StockTickerRealTime (Azure Functions) has been disabled in order not to generate any costs.

-      StockTickerRealTimeApp (WebApp) has been disabled in order not to generate any costs.
+      All services have been disabled in order not to generate any costs.

 ## Homework 03 (Work In Progress)
 The homework is explained in:
 - [Homework 03 ReadMe MD](Homework03/docs/ReadMe.md)
 - [Homework 03 ReadMe PDF](Homework03/docs/ReadMe.pdf)

+      All services have been disabled in order not to generate any costs.